Coordinator - Inspiring a Conservation Ethic

 What is the organization's mission and history?

 D&R Greenway Land Trust's mission is to Preserve and Care for Land, and to Inspire a Conservation Ethic, Now and Forever.
-Founded in 1989, we have preserved 20,000 acres in NJ, an area larger than the world's two smallest countries!
+Founded in 1989, we have preserved more than 20,000 acres in NJ of urban, suburban and rural farms and open space!
+We care for more than 6,000 acres providing conservation management, habitat enhancement, and access to the public via 30+ miles of trails that we have built and maintain.
 Our Johnson Education Center in Princeton is surrounded by Greenway Meadows Park.
 We host educational programs and lectures by thought leaders and art and educational exhibits that move visitors to take action for the environment.
 We are a leader among land trusts in connecting health and nature, and the arts and nature.
 Under leadership of a Project 55 fellow, we have established a 2 acre award-winning urban farm in Trenton that serves a diverse, underserved neighborhood.
+Our second fellow, using new GPS technology, created two TravelStorys apps to tell the story of the Abbott Marshlands by paddling in the tidal waters and walking the trails.
+She also worked as the lead staff to found Riverdays a partnership with the William Penn Foundation designed to educate the public about the importance of the Delaware River, water quality and water resources.
 Our programs have won awards at national, state and local levels.

 What are the organization's programs?